georgeHalios/MSc_Network_Analytics_HipHop/README.md

-# Data
+# Data and data pre-processing

 Data have been downloaded from Billboard and Spotify.
-Steps followed;

 sampling of all artists with at least one occurrence in the Hot RB/Hip-Hop Songs over the Jan 1 2018 - Nov 21 2020 timespanExhaustive documentation